 If you have an online presence for your business, search relevance is perhaps one of the most important factors for your success.
-Today there is over 1.7 billion known websites and that number continues to grow as more and more people take their business digital.
-With most users relying on search engines such as Google, Bing, and DuckDuckGo to look for what they need on the internet search relevancy is becoming increasingly important if you want to be seen.
+Today there are over 1.7 billion known websites, and that number continues to grow as more and more people take their business digital.
+With most users relying on search engines such as Google, Bing, and DuckDuckGo to look for what they need on the internet, search relevancy is becoming increasingly important if you want to be seen.

 What Is Search Relevance?

-Search relevance is the measurement of how relevant a user's search query is to your websites content.
-By comparing the searchers keywords, or search phrases, search engines are able to determine what results to show the user.
+Search relevance is the measurement of how relevant a user’s search query is to the content of your website.
+By comparing the searcher’s keywords or search phrases, search engines can determine what results to show the user.
 For businesses, this means you should aim to have your website recommended to the right audience when they are searching for your products or services.

 What Makes A Source Relevant?

-A website with good relevancy to the keyword will provide information to the users that will satisfy their question or request.
-Meanwhile, a website with bad relevancy will either not be shown at all or have visitors bounce off the site before exploring the rest of the web page.
-Another consequence of having bad relevancy is that your web page will not show up on the first page of the results and therefore, lose a lot of traffic.
+A website with good relevancy to the keyword will provide information to the users that will satisfy their questions or request.
+Meanwhile, a website with lousy relevance will either not be shown at all or have visitors bounce off the site before exploring the rest of the web page.
+Another consequence of having bad relevancy is that your web page will not show up on the first page of the results and, therefore, lose much traffic.

 Search engines are getting smarter by the day.
 Advanced AI gives them the ability to review the content.
 They will check for grammar and spelling mistakes in your articles.
-Having good web copy is important because it adds to the user experience so it’s important that an article is easily readable and not filled with fluff.
+Having good web copy is important because it adds to the user experience, so it’s crucial that an article is easily readable and not filled with fluff.

-A source is relevant to the user if it answers what the user looking for.
-There are many factors that contribute to how a search engine's algorithm checks for relevancy.
-Google has guidelines but is secretive about how exactly they measure it but… they do offer some guidelines.
+A source is relevant to the user if it answers what the user is looking for.
+Many factors contribute to how a search engine’s algorithm checks for relevancy.
+Google has guidelines but is secretive about how they measure them, but they offer some guidelines.

 Why Does Search Relevance Matter?

-A lot of people who have a website or are planning to create one have come across the term Search Engine Optimization or SEO.
-Digital marketers are focused on making their websites appear on top of the search results for a couple of reasons.
+Many people who have a website or are planning to create one have come across Search Engine Optimization or SEO.
+Digital marketers are focused on making their websites appear on top of the search results for several reasons.

-There are a lot of businesses that use the web to sell their products.
-If your business is on the top of the results page of any search engines, it is easier for the people to discover your business.
+Many businesses use the web to sell their products.
+If your business is on the top of the results page of any search engine, it is easier for people to discover your business.

 With a massive number of websites, it can be difficult for a small business to rank first.
-However, if you have correctly optimized your website and have good search relevancy with the right keywords and content matching the user’s intent you can get a better shot at being first.
-As a result, you will become more visible to people who are searching for queries that are relevant to your website.
+However, if you have correctly optimized your website and have good search relevancy with the right keywords and content matching the user’s intent, you can get a better shot at being first.
+As a result, you will become more visible to people searching for queries relevant to your website.

-Bad search relevancy means that even if the person clicked on your site, they are not guaranteed to stay seeing that it is different from what they have in mind.
-These are the people who usually click and scroll through your page for a little bit before hitting the back button.
-On the other hand, when the person's search is relevant to your website it provides a better user experience so there will be lower bounce rates and higher conversions.
+Bad search relevancy means that even if the person clicked on your site, they are not guaranteed to stay, seeing that it is different from what they have in mind.
+These are the people who usually click and scroll through your page for a bit of bit before hitting the back button.
+On the other hand, when the person’s search is relevant to your website, it provides a better user experience, so there will be lower bounce rates and higher conversions.

-Being on top results of search engines means that you are a usually a reputable.
-Users are more likely to trust your website because it perceived as being more credible when compared to other websites.
-Customer trust is one of the most important factors to generate sales, which is very important (especially if you have a small business).
+Being on top results of search engines means that you are usually reputable.
+Users are more likely to trust your website because it is perceived as being more credible when compared to other websites.
+Customer trust is an essential factor in generating sales, which is very important (especially if you have a small business).

 How Does Google Measure Search Relevance?

 It is undeniable that Google is the leading search engine.
-In fact, Google dominates the market share for search engines.
-Based on recent data, Google controls the search market share by 91.54% while Bing ranks second with a mere 2.44%.
+Google dominates the market share for search engines.
+Based on recent data, Google controls the search market share by 91.54%, while Bing ranks second with a mere 2.44%.
 Google process an average of 3.5 billion searches every day.
-It is no wonder why a lot of digital marketers are tailoring their websites to be optimized based on Google algorithms.
+It is no wonder why many digital marketers are tailoring their websites to be optimized based on Google algorithms.

-No one really knows the exact way Google measures its search relevance, but we do know there is a series of complex algorithms involved.
+No one knows how Google measures its search relevance, but we see a series of complex algorithms involved.
 However, they have given us a guideline on how to optimize search engine results.
-There are also a lot of SEO experts who research and determine the best way to rank higher on Google's search engine that will put your websites on the first page of the search results.
+Many SEO experts research and determine the best way to rank higher on Google’s search engine to put your websites on the first page of the search results.

 Meaning of Your Search

-Language is the first thing that Google recognizes on a user's search query.
-If the question is asked in a foreign language it will give priority to web pages in the same language.
+Language is the first thing that Google recognizes on a user’s search query.
+If the question is asked in a foreign language, it will prioritize web pages in the same language.

-There is a step-in data analysis called stemming wherein the computer will try to normalize different texts in order to give a uniform result.
-For example, the words "buys", "buyers", and "buying" will be normalized to "buy" in both the search query and the search results to give a variety of results that are not limited to the exact keyword used.
+A step-in data analysis called stemming wherein the computer will try to normalize different texts to give a consistent result.
+For example, the words “buys,” “buyers,” and “buying” will be normalized to “buy” in both the search query and the search results to give a variety of effects that are not limited to the exact keyword used.

-But aside from normalizing the texts, Google also adds another algorithm that checks for the synonyms of the words that have several meanings.
+But aside from normalizing the texts, Google also adds another algorithm that checks for the synonyms of the words with several meanings.
 Google has developed a system for over five years and improved the search results by 30%.
-For example, the word "change" has several meanings based on the context.
-Below are a few ways Google translates the word "change".
+For example, the term “change” has several meanings based on the context.
+Below are a few ways Google translates the word “change.”

 - “How to change a light bulb” uses the synonym “replace” and matches the search query to relevant websites